marcomarino123/magnopy/docs/source/user-guide/theory-behind/spin-hamiltonian.rst

     \cdot
     \boldsymbol{S}_{\mu+\nu,\beta})^2

-This Hamiltonian can be written as the sixth term of the expanded form is one defines :math:`C_{4,2,2} = 1` and defining tensor :math:`\boldsymbol{J}_{4,2,2}(\boldsymbol{r}_{\nu,\alpha\beta})` such as :math:`J_{4,2,2}^{klij}(\boldsymbol{r}_{\nu,\alpha\beta}) = J(\boldsymbol{r}_{\nu,\alpha\beta})` if  :math:`(klij)` is one of
+This Hamiltonian can be written as the ninth term of the expanded form is one defines :math:`C_{4,2,2} = 1` and tensor :math:`\boldsymbol{J}_{4,2,2}(\boldsymbol{r}_{\nu,\alpha\beta})` such as :math:`J_{4,2,2}^{klij}(\boldsymbol{r}_{\nu,\alpha\beta}) = J(\boldsymbol{r}_{\nu,\alpha\beta})` if  :math:`(klij)` is one of